Ramzgate/node_setup/miniPC_node.md

     - create a JWT secret file which will be used in later steps
         - `sudo mkdir -p /secrets`
         - `openssl rand -hex 32 | tr -d "\n" | sudo tee /secrets/jwt.hex`

-2. Step 3: Set up a beacon node using Lighthouse
+2. Launch a beacon node using Lighthouse

     Use the following command to start a non-staking beacon nod: